 Relax Things a Bit

 Similarly, a messy updo is formal, but the furthest thing from fussy.
-This look is versatile and works for almost any wedding style or location, urban, desert and mountains included.
-(Just be mindful of rocking this look in a breezy, tropical destination, where the winds might make a bit of an actual mess of the 'do.)
+This look is versatile and works for almost any wedding style or location—urban, desert, and mountains included.
+(Just be mindful of rocking this look in a breezy, tropical destination, where the winds might make a bit of an actual mess.)

 Embrace Her Natural Beauty

 Sometimes, less is more, and with such gorgeous natural texture and a mile-wide smile—what more could a bride ask for from her bridesmaid, really?
 The pretty-in-pink sweetheart neckline dress and delicate, rose-filled bouquet give her overall look an air of femininity and romance.